• Menu

 (0)

-With its extravagant baroque architecture and monumental dimensions, the fountain ranks very high on the list of Rome’s most emblematic monuments!
+With its extravagant Baroque architecture and monumental dimensions, the fountain rightfully earns its spot at the top of the list of Rome’s most iconic landmarks!

-While the Trevi Fountain was built in the 18th century, its origins are much older.
-The fountain marks the arrival of the Aqua Virgo aqueduct, built in 19 BC on at the request of the Roman General Marcus Vipsanius Agrippa.
+Though the Trevi Fountain was built in the 18th century, its roots go back much further.
+The fountain marks the end of the Aqua Virgo aqueduct, constructed in 19 BC by order of the Roman General Marcus Vipsanius Agrippa.

-The aqueduct was 20 kilometres /12.5 miles long and supplied water to the Campus Martius – a vast plain to the northwest of the present-day historic centre of Rome – as well as to the Baths of Agrippa.
+Stretching 20 kilometers / 12.5 miles, the aqueduct supplied water to the Campus Martius, a vast plain in what is now the northwest part of Rome’s historic center, as well as to the Baths of Agrippa.

-Until the construction of the Trevi Fountain in the 18th century, a much smaller fountain marked the end of the aqueduct.
+Before the grand Trevi Fountain was built in the 18th century, a much smaller fountain marked the aqueduct’s end.

-In 1730, Pope Clement XII decided to uphold the modernisation policy carried out by his predecessors and launched a major competition to select the architect who would have the difficult task of creating the Trevi Fountain.
-The pope wanted to replace the small fountain at the end of the Aqua Virgo aqueduct with a grand and imposing architectural work.
+In 1730, Pope Clement XII decided to continue the modernization efforts of his predecessors and launched a grand contest to select an architect to create the new Trevi Fountain.
+The Pope wanted to replace the modest fountain marking the end of the Aqua Virgo with a grand and imposing structure.

-The construction of the fountain began in 1732.
-Unfortunately, neither Pope Clement XII nor the architect Nicola Salvi saw the project through to completion.
-Salvi died in 1751 and the architect Giovanni Paolo Panini took over.
+Construction began in 1732, but unfortunately, neither Pope Clement XII nor Nicola Salvi lived to see its completion.
+Salvi died in 1751, and architect Giovanni Paolo Panini finished the work.

-The Trevi Fountain was inaugurated in 1761.
-It took 29 years to build!
+The Trevi Fountain was inaugurated in 1761, taking 29 years to complete!

 Trevi Fountain - Rome

-The most famous of these films is undoubtedly Federico Fellini’s Dolce Vita, The mythical scene of Anita Ekberg and Marcello Mastroianni’s midnight bath in the Trevi Fountain has made the monument famous throughout the world!
+The fountain appears in numerous films, most notably in Federico Fellini’s classic La Dolce Vita.
+The iconic scene of Anita Ekberg and Marcello Mastroianni’s midnight dip made the fountain famous worldwide.

-The fountain’s name is directly derived from the square in which it is located, Piazza di Trevi, which was once the crossroads of three roads: tre vie in Italian.
+The fountain gets its name from the square where it’s located, Piazza di Trevi, which was once at the junction of three roads: tre vie in Italian.

-The Trevi Fountain is a monumental construction (20 metres wide and 26 metres high) in the form of a triumphal arch made of Carrara marble and Tivoli travestin, supported by 4 large Corinthian columns.
+Backed by the Palazzo Poli, the Trevi Fountain is a monumental structure (20 meters / 65.5 ft wide and 26 / 85 ft meters high) in the form of a triumphal arch made of Carrara marble and Travertine from Tivoli, supported by four large Corinthian columns.

-The fountain is an allegory of water: the architect Nicola Salvi is said to have been inspired by the Fountain of the Four Rivers, located in Piazza Navona and created in the 17th century by Bernini (also a must-see, by the way!)
+The fountain is an allegory of water: Nicola Salvi is said to have been inspired by Bernini’s 17th century Fountain of the Four Rivers on Piazza Navona (another must-see!).

-In the centre of the fountain, Neptune, god of the sea, is represented on a shell-shaped chariot drawn by two horses guided by tritons (marine deities).
-One of the horses is restless while the other is peaceful, thus representing the two faces of the sea.
+At the center of the fountain stands Neptune, the god of the sea, on a shell-shaped chariot pulled by two horses guided by tritons (sea gods).
+One horse is agitated, while the other is calm, representing the two facets of the sea.

-Higher up, two bas-reliefs represent General Agrippa and the young girl who, according to legend, discovered the source of the water supplying the aqueduct.
+Above, two bas-reliefs depict General Agrippa and the young girl who, according to legend, discovered the water source feeding the aqueduct.

-The upper part of the fountain is decorated with small allegorical statues and the coat of arms of Pope Clement XII.
+The upper part of the fountain is adorned with small allegorical statues and Pope Clement XII’s coat of arms.

 Trevi Fountain

-Legend has it that throwing a coin (or several coins) into the Trevi Fountain brings good luck.
-But you can’t do it just any way you want: you have to throw the coin over your left shoulder with your back to the fountain, and using your right hand.
+Legend has it that throwing a coin (or more) into the Trevi Fountain brings good luck.
+But there’s an art to it: you must toss the coin with your back to the fountain, using your right hand over your left shoulder.

-• Two coin: you will fall in love with an Italian
+• Two coins: You’ll fall in love with an Italian.

-• Three coins: you will marry the person you’ve met
+• Three coins: You’ll marry the person you met.

-Since 2007, the money thrown into the fountain has been collected weekly by city employees and distributed to charities.
+Since 2007, the coins thrown into the fountain are collected weekly by city employees and donated to charitable organizations.

 The Trevi Fountain in Rome